ppy/osu-wiki/wiki/Glossary/en.md

 NC has two meanings:

 1. short for new combo, a modding term to suggest that a beat needs to be the start of a new combo
-2. an abbreviation for nightcore mod, a variant of the double time mod that increases the pitch of the music and adds a consistent bass drum beat to the music.
+2. an abbreviation for the nightcore mod, a variant of the double time mod that increases the pitch of the music and adds a consistent bass drum beat to the music.

 ### Nuke

-A beatmap that is really far from completion is considered to be nuked.
+Any beatmap that is considered to be disregarding the rules (or the mapper disregarding the Code of Conduct) can be nuked.
+Nuked beatmaps are considered "closed" until significant changes are made and the status is manually removed by a member of the team.

 Examples include but are not limited to: